 -

-Disk Drill provides a variety of filtering options to help you quickly locate specific files.
+👀Disk Drill provides a variety of filtering options to help you quickly locate specific files.
 You can filter files by date modified, type, size, or recovery chances.
 On the left pane, you can narrow down results further by specific file types—not just broad categories like Pictures or Audio, but exact formats such as JPG or MP3.
 There’s also a search bar that lets you find files by their names (if preserved) or extensions.

 -

 Once you’ve checked all the files or folders you want to recover, click the Recover button at the bottom of the screen.
-When prompted, make sure you don’t choose the same USB drive as the destination.
+Make sure you don’t choose the same USB drive as the destination.
 Overwriting the drive could jeopardize any remaining files that haven’t been recovered yet—and we definitely don’t want that, do we?
 Choose a different storage location, such as your computer’s hard drive or another external drive.
 Now, all you need to do is wait for the recovery process to complete.
 Once it’s done, simply click on Show recovered data in Explorer to access your restored files.

 As we mentioned earlier, Disk Drill is a capable data recovery tool for cases of formatting, as it has good support for common file systems used on USB drives, such as FAT32, exFAT, and NTFS.
 And if the file system is too damaged to be of use, it can fall back on its signature scan, which identifies files by type—like common image, audio, video, document files—as well as more specialized file types like like RAF or ARW.